ibm-cloud-docs/infrastructure-hub/mysql-db-migration-script-python.md

 1. Set up an {{site.data.keyword.cos_full_notm}} bucket.
 2. Make sure that you have write access to the {{site.data.keyword.cos_short}} bucket.
 3. Make sure that you have a connection to the source and target server from your system.
-4. Ensure that Python3 (version 3.0) and Pip3 are installed on your system.
+4. Make sure that Python3 (version 3.0) and Pip3 are installed on your system.

 ## Migration overview diagram
 {: #mysql-db-overview-diagram-python}